mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-10-25-spring-boot-oauth2-with-form-authentication.md

 ### 2) Create OAuth2 UserService

 While we were implementing basic authentication, Spring Security forced us to create object with type `UserDetails`.
 Same thing will be applied for the OAuth2 login.

 Spring Security forces us to return object with type of `OAuth2User` if we are going to login with oauth2.

 Spring Security forces us to return object with type of `OidcUser` (which extends `OAuth2User`) if we are going to login with oauth2 with OpenID Connect 1.0.

 > **What is OpenID Connect?**
 >
 > OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.

 At the end `OAuth2UserService` should return `OAuth2User`or `OidcUser`.

 OAuth2 UserService will apply the followings:

-- Gets the information from google authorization, such as gmail address.
+- Get the information from google authorization, such as gmail address.
-- Checks whether this email is in the database.
+- Check whether this email is in the database.
 - If user isn't defined in the database:
-  - Creates a new record for that user
+  - Create a new record for that user
-  - Saves new user to the database.
+  - Save new user to the database.
   - Return appropriate object
 - If user is already defined in the database
   - Return appropriate object